cwcyau/hdrukphdcourses/courses/causal.md

 ### Intended Learning Outcomes

 This workshop aims to give the participants a thorough and rigorous *advanced* introduction to the key modern theory of causality, structural causal modelling, and causal inference.
-By the end of the course, students should be able to have confidence in applying the concepts of causal modelling and inference, and be able to use and/or implement causal inference algorithms, for their own health data science applications.
+By the end of the course, participants should be able to have confidence in applying the concepts of causal modelling and inference, and be able to use and/or implement causal inference algorithms, for their own health data science applications.

 ### Teaching methods

 The training will consist of technical lectures, directed reading group discussions, practical group tasks and enrichment such as guest lectures.

 ## Pre-requisites